Graduate scheme applications to Barratt: tips to impress the house builder

 The recruitment processes for Barratt’s graduate schemes – both the Accelerated Construction Programme and the ASPIRE programme – are outlined fairly comprehensively on its website.
 You first take a detailed online personality questionnaire designed to assess whether you are suitable for the scheme.
 If you choose to proceed, you will next complete:

 - an application form, to which you attach a CV and answer the questions: ‘What skills, experience and attributes will you bring to both the programme and to the role/discipline that you have applied for?’ and ‘What challenges do you think you will face on the programme, and how will you overcome these?’ (a maximum of 5,000 characters for each)

 - a video interview

-- an assessment day, which includes a number of exercises, such as individual role plays, individual written and presentation tasks, verbal and numerical reasoning tests and a final interview.
+- an assessment day, which has previously included a number of exercises, such as individual role plays, individual written and presentation tasks, and verbal and numerical reasoning tests

 You can practise situational judgement, verbal and numerical tests via TARGETjobs' commercial partner AssessmentDay.